atreyasha/spp-explainability/docs/develop.md

     1.  add different usages for different types of models

-    2.  port backpointer concept to model as another function inside torch model

-    3.  rename all argument parser functions to reflect the respective updated file names
+    2.  rename all argument parser functions to reflect the respective updated file names

-    4.  remove cases where variables from argument namespace are redefined as local variables, a common example of this is with `args.model_log_directory` and `model_log_directory`
+    3.  remove cases where variables from argument namespace are redefined as local variables, a common example of this is with `args.model_log_directory` and `model_log_directory`

-    5.  read paper again to get some familiarity with terms and algorithms

-    6.  find better naming for mimic/oracle models which is based on research terminology
+    4.  find better naming for mimic/oracle models which is based on research terminology -\> right now mix of neural and regex is being used; it would be good to have something more firm

-    7. GPU/CPU runs not always reproducible depending on multi-threading, see:
+    5. GPU/CPU runs not always reproducible depending on multi-threading, see:
         <https://pytorch.org/docs/stable/notes/randomness.html#reproducibility>

-    8.  reduce source code lines, chunking and comments -\> pretty sort python code and function/class orders perhaps by length
+    6.  reduce source code lines, chunking and comments -\> pretty sort python code and function/class orders perhaps by length

-    9.  add a comment to each code chunk which explains inner mechanisms better
+    7.  add a comment to each code chunk which explains inner mechanisms better

-    10. update metadata eg. with comprehensive python/shell help scripts, comments describing functionality and readme descriptions for git hooks
+    8.  update metadata eg. with comprehensive python/shell help scripts, comments describing functionality and readme descriptions for git hooks

-    11. add information on best model downloads and preparation
+    9.  add information on best model downloads and preparation

-    12. add pydocstrings to all functions and improve argparse documentation
+    10. add pydocstrings to all functions and improve argparse documentation

-    13. provide description of data structures (eg. data, labels) required for training processes
+    11. provide description of data structures (eg. data, labels) required for training processes

-    14. test download and all other scripts to ensure they work
+    12. test download and all other scripts to ensure they work

 ## Notes